peterlidee/dive-in-next-13-tests/blog/0.intro/intro.md

 In the first 2 chapters we take a more theoretic look at server and client components & static and dynamic rendering.

 We then look back to the old `Next`.
 This helped me a lot.
-Placing the `new` concepts into a frame I already know clarified a lot of things.
+Placing the `new` concepts into a frame I already knew, clarified a lot of things for me.

-These first parts will have prepared you for some more practical `Next 13`.
+These first parts will have prepared you for more practical `Next 13`.
 We finally start combining static and dynamic rendering with client and server components in easy to understand examples.

-In part 5 we cover nesting and in the last part, we the `useSearchParams` hook, which is interesting and useful but a bit of a handful.
+In part 5 we cover nesting and in the last part, we cover the `useSearchParams` hook, which is interesting and useful but a bit of a handful.

 ## Repo